finimize/fullstack-dev-challenge/README.md

 The app must satisfy the following Acceptance Criteria (ACs):

 * It should allow the user to vary the initial savings amount, monthly deposit and interest rate through the UI
 * It should display how much the user's initial savings amount will be worth over the next 50 years.
-This should assume that the monthly amount is paid in each month, and the value rises with the interest rate supplied.
-There are resources online about calculating compound interest totals - e.g. [Wikipedia](https://en.wikipedia.org/wiki/Compound_interest#Investing:_monthly_deposits)
-* All calculations must take place server-side, and all monthly projection data should be returned via an endpoint
-* The calculations must be triggered onChange of any input, to give live feedback on the input data.
-The performance (try the slider) should be reasonable.
+* You can just return mock/dummy data over the simple Node server that has been set-up for you.
+You don't have to write any "calculations" for the backend, just return mock data to give whatever functionality you want in the frontend.
+You won't be scored on any server-side code!

 ### Our Guidance